 If you have an Asian-themed garden, a wooded garden, or just a regular garden needing something different and striking to bring it to life, this bamboo is an excellent choice.
 You can also grow it in a large container or beautiful pot, where it will stay shorter, growing perhaps 6 to 8 feet tall.

-Choose a sunny or partially-shaded location for your Scabrida Bamboo plants.
+When planting your Scabrida Bamboo, choose a sunny or partially-shaded location.
 In cooler zones, it will grow in full sun all day long, but in warmer regions 2 to 5 hours of morning sun is ideal, with shade from the hot afternoon sun.
-It will grow fastest and best in rich soil, with a good supply of water, and young plants should ideally be soaked twice a week during the summer.
-However well-established plants have good drought-resistance.
+It will grow fastest and best in rich soil with a good supply of water, and young plants should ideally be soaked twice a week during the summer.
+However, well-established plants have good drought-resistance.

 The Scabrida Bamboo comes from China, where it was discovered in the 1970’s by Professor Yi, from the Chendu Forestry College.
 He found it growing almost 9,000 feet up in the damp forests of northern Sichuan province, and called it Fargesia scabrida.
 The plant was only introduced into the West in 1997, when Jos van der Palen, of Kimmei Nursery in Holland, received a plant from Professor Yi, propagated it carefully and distributed it across Europe and North America.
 Since then it has become one of the most popular bamboos available.